 “The child who succeeded means that the mother has served the father well,” Diouf said.

-“It made me realize the importance of community, that women can bring social change in our community,” she said.
+“It made me realise the importance of community, that women can bring social change,” she said.

 In the last decade, thousands of young migrants have left Senegal on rickety fishing boats hoping to find work in Europe.
 Many have died at sea, leaving behind a new class of women: the “sea widows,” as a local newspaper called them.